dreamsakthi/ZookeeperCluster/README.md

-Eclipse Feature - Vagrant - Zookeeper / Kafka
+New Eclipse Feature - Vagrant - Zookeeper / Kafka
 ===========================

 Vagrant configuration to setup a partitioned Apache Kafka installation with clustered Apache Zookeeper.